yuce/jacl/README.md

     newest
     prefix

+Repeated property names are not allowed:

+    key: "foo"
+    key: "bar"

-The maximum length of a property name is 512 characters.
+The maximum length of a property name is 1024 characters.

 #### Property value